databricks/mlops-stacks/stack-customization.md

 You may want to customize the example code, e.g. further prune it down into a skeleton for data scientists to fill out.

-If you customize this component, you can still use the CI/CD and ML asset components to build production ML pipelines, as long as you provide ML notebooks with the expected interface.
+If you customize this component, you can still use the CI/CD and ML resource components to build production ML pipelines, as long as you provide ML notebooks with the expected interface.
 For example, model training under ``template/{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/training/notebooks/`` and inference under
 ``template/{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/deployment/batch_inference/notebooks/``.
 See code comments in the notebook files for the expected interface & behavior of these notebooks.